-In Rome there are many places that leave you speechless just by contemplating them, but the Colosseum conquers your heart and soul as a traveler.
-I tell you all the details so that your visit to the most famous amphitheater in the world is unbeatable.
+In Rome, you will find many places that leave you speechless just by contemplating them, but none of them compare to the Colosseum conquering your heart and soul.
+Here are all the details you need to know for a perfect visit to the most famous amphitheater in the world.

 1. What are the best Colosseum tours?

-Choosing the best guided tours to the Colosseum is not easy, you will find many options for all budgets, but I summarize the best options with which you will stop feeling like a tourist and you will become a witness of the history of Rome.
+Choosing a guided tour to the Colosseum is not easy, since you will find many options for all budgets.
+Here I summarize the best options with which you will stop feeling like a tourist and you will become a witness of the history of Rome.

-2. Guided tour of the Colosseum in standard groups
+2. Guided tour of the Colosseum and Roman Forum

-The best thing about this guided tour of the Colosseum: is that it includes the entrance tickets (not all do) and also the visit to the Roman Forum with explanations by an expert, something that interested me a lot, since I sensed that the place had much more behind it than what I could appreciate in the individual visit.
+The best thing about this guided tour of the Colosseum is that it includes the entrance tickets (not all do) and also the visit to the Roman Forum with explanations by an expert guide.
+For me, this was a central part of the experience, since I would have overlooked many details of both places if I had done the visit on my own.
 In addition, I was also convinced by its value for money compared to other options.

-Once the tour was done, I can say that what I appreciated the most was the fact that we were able to visit the Colosseum without waiting or queues, in a group of 25 people and with access to areas not normally seen in the individual visit on your own.
+All in all, what I appreciated the most about this tour was the fact that we were able to visit the Colosseum without waiting or standing in line, in a group of 25 people, and with access to areas not normally seen in an individual visit on your own.

-3. Guided tour of the Colosseum in small groups
+3. Guided tour of the Colosseum in small group

-This tour is the same as the previous one, it also includes the entrance tickets and the guided visit to the Roman Forum.
-But for a minimal difference in price, this tour of the Colosseum and the Roman Forum in small group, will make your visit more exclusive and intimate, as it is done in even smaller groups.
+This tour is pretty much the same as the previous one, and it also includes the entrance tickets and the guided visit to the Roman Forum.
+But for a minimal difference in price, this tour of the Colosseum and the Roman Forum in small group, will make your visit more exclusive and intimate, as it is a semi-private experience.

-If the average general tour of the Colosseum and Forum is 25 people, there are other tours like this one that have the option of an average of 16 people.
-You can consider this option if you are traveling with a large group and this way the guide will be practically private for you.
+If the average tour of the Colosseum and Forum group is 25 people, this tour is done with a group of around 16 people.
+Don't think twice about this option if you are visiting Rome as part of a large group, this way the experience will be practically private.

 Ana's Traveller Tip

-If you want to have a breathtaking view of the Forum without paying an entrance fee, go from Piazza del Campidoglio.
+If you want to have a breathtaking view of the Forum without paying an entrance fee, walk from Piazza del Campidoglio.

 4. Private guided tour of the Colosseum

-If you can afford it, there is an option that you should consider (it will be my self gift when I return to Rome): A private guided tour of the Colosseum and the Roman Forum:.
+If you can afford it, there is an option that you should consider (I'm definitely doing this the next time I'm in Rome): A private guided tour of the Colosseum and the Roman Forum.
 I tell you why below.

 - It includes all areas of the Colosseum as well as the Palatine Hill and the Forum of Rome.

-- It has all the advantages of the general tour (duration, guide, headphones, no waiting time...) but you also have a guide for you alone (or for you and your companion/s).
+- It has all the advantages of the general tour (duration, guide, headphones, no waiting time...) but you also have the exclusive attention of a guide.

-- It features personalized explanations that can focus on the details that interest you the most or on the resolution of doubts you may have about the city of Rome in general.
+- It features personalized explanations that can focus on the details that interest you the most.
+Also, you will be able to ask any question regarding the city of Rome.

 5. Tour of the Colosseum and Roman Forum guided tours

-Here are the stops that all tours usually make, although if you choose the private guided tour of the Colosseum and the Roman Forum:, you can deviate from the current itinerary and ask the guide to adapt it to your tastes.
+Here are the stops that all tours usually make, although if you choose the private guided tour of the Colosseum and the Roman Forum, you can deviate from the premade itinerary and ask the guide to adapt it as you see fit.

 Colosseum of Rome

 It is the main point of the visit and the one that takes the most time.
-Almost all of us had seen Gladiator and knew about the gladiator and animal fights that took place in the Roman amphitheater, what I, for example, did not know and what they told us during the visit was that naval battles were also recreated here.
+You have probably seen 'Gladiator' and know about the gladiator and animal fights that took place in the Roman amphitheater.
+But something I, for example, learned during the visit was that naval battles were also recreated here.

-It was very curious to imagine the Colosseum in a different context and to see how all the shows that took place here were possible thanks to the maximum use of the amphitheater's engineering.
+It was very cool to imagine the Colosseum in a different context and to see how all the displays of battle that took place here were possible thanks to the maximum use of the amphitheater's engineering.

-It is near the Colosseum and next to the Forum and is one of the oldest points of the city and the most central of the seven hills of the city of Rome.
-I remember very fondly that they chose this point to tell us the story of Romulus and Remus since it was at this point that Romulus founded the city.
+It is near the Colosseum and next to the Forum.
+It is one of the oldest points of the city and the most central of the seven hills of the city of Rome.
+The guide chose this point to tell us the story of Romulus and Remus since it was at this point where Romulus founded the city.

 If you don't know the history or you have forgotten it, I recommend that you don't look up anything before the visit and listen to the guide's explanations as if it were the first time you were told the story.
-Even if you choose the guided tour of the Colosseum in standard group:, you will visit this part of the Forum as well, as it is included.
+Even if you choose the regular guided tour of the Colosseum, you will visit this part of the Forum as well, as it is included in the itinerary.

-After seeing the Palatine Hill we went on to tour the Roman Forum; it was one of the parts I was looking forward to the most because during the individual visit there is no information available to better understand what we are seeing.
-Probably, in the guided tour of the Colosseum in small group you will have more time to ask your doubts to the guide, but the truth is that everyone is very professional and will try to solve your questions during the visit.
+After visiting Palatine Hill we went on to tour the Roman Forum; it was one of the parts I was looking forward to the most because on a self-guided visit there is no information available to better understand what you are seeing.
+Probably, in the guided tour of the Colosseum in small group you will have more time to ask questions to the guide, but the truth is that in any experience guides are very professional and will try to solve any doubts that might arise during the visit.

 After pointing out the different parts of the Forum (the temples of Saturn, Venus, Vesta, etc.) he explained to us what kind of activities and ceremonies took place here.
-We all knew that this enclave was the center of Roman social life, but I think after the explanations we really assimilated the reason why.
+We all knew that this enclave was the center of Roman social life, but it was only after the explanations we really understood the reason why.

 6. What you should know about the Colosseum tour